 Pre-employment search can prevent a SSA “no match” letter during the E-Verify process

 NOTE: The SSA’s verification of an SSN does not provide proof or confirmation of identity.
 CBSV provides only a “yes” or “no” verification of whether the SSN was checked against the SSA’s records.
 It does not verify employment eligibility or interface with the Department of Homeland Security verification system, and it will not satisfy I-9 and E-Verify requirements.

 Q. How does the CBSV differ from other SSN-based searches?

 A. CBSV is the only Social Security number (SSN) verification that validates a SSN with the Social Security Administration.
-This search does not provide address history and names associated with a SSN like the ID Trace Pro and ID Trace Pro II searches.
+This search does not provide address history and names associated with a SSN like the ID Trace Pro search.

 Q. Does the CBSV provide me with proof or confirmation of identity?